Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 do something, change something in nature or in life

 people are condemned.
-Evil considers Lao Tzu and all knowledge:
+Lao Tzu considers all knowledge to be evil:

 dare to do something.
 When everything is done

-inactive, then (on earth) there will be complete calm.
+inactive, then (on earth) there will be complete peace."

 ignorance, he will become an example to the whole world."
 "There is no knowledge;

-the people are getting better; when I am calm, then the people are done
+the people are becoming better; when I'm calm, people are done

-fair; when I'm not doing anything new, then
+fair; when I don't do anything new, then

 there are four greatnesses in the world, one of which is

-king".
-In the understanding of Lao Tzu, the king is sacred and
+king."
+In Lao Tzu's understanding, the king is a sacred and

-authorities Lao Tzu was negative: "That's why the people
+Lao Tzu had a negative attitude towards the authorities: “That’s why the people

-starves that the state is too big and heavy
+is starving, that the state government is too big and heavy

 taxes.
-This is the cause of the misery of the people."
+This is precisely the cause of the people’s misfortunes.”

-The main virtue is temperance.
+The main virtue is abstinence.
 "In order to

-to serve heaven and govern the people, it is best to observe
+serve heaven and rule people, it is best to observe

 bngdepf`mhe.
-Temperance is the first step of virtue,
+Temperance is the first stage of virtue,

 which is the beginning of moral perfection."